ddmitov/perl-executing-browser/doc/SETTINGS.md

 </html>
 ```

-The [index.htm of the demo package](https://github.com/ddmitov/perl-executing-browser/blob/master/resources/app/index.html) shows how to start one Perl script in two instances right after the PEB index page is loaded.
+The [index.htm of the demo package](https://github.com/ddmitov/perl-executing-browser/blob/master/resources/app/index.html) demonstrates how to start one Perl interactive script in two instances immediately after the PEB index page is loaded.

-The [interactive.pl](https://github.com/ddmitov/perl-executing-browser/blob/master/resources/app/perl/interactive.pl) script of the demo package is an example of a Perl interactive script for PEB.
+The [interactive.pl script of the demo package](https://github.com/ddmitov/perl-executing-browser/blob/master/resources/app/perl/interactive.pl)  is an example of a Perl interactive script for PEB.

-## Long-Running Windows Perl Scripts

-Long-running Windows Perl scripts are supported provided that they also have ``$|=1;`` among their first lines to disable the built-in buffering of the Perl interpreter.

-Windows Perl scripts can not receive the ``SIGTERM`` signal and if they are still running when PEB is closed, they can only be killed with no mechanism for a graceful shutdown.

 ## Selecting Files and Folders